The Quantified Mechanical Air Journey

 Our second objective will be to launch a new hardware product that can transform a traditional piece of HVAC equipment into a smart home device.
-We’re calling it The Central Air Controller, which is a wireless smart relay device installed by your HVAC professional, inside of your HVAC system.
-Once installed, the Controller will respond to IAQ events detected by the CAM and will automatically toggle the appropriate HVAC accessory configured by your HAVEN Pro dealer to improve your Air Quality.
+We're calling it The Central Air Controller , which is a wireless smart relay device installed by your HVAC professional, inside of your HVAC system.
+Once installed, the Central Air Controller will respond to IAQ events detected by the Central Air Monitor and will automatically toggle the appropriate HVAC accessory configured by your HAVEN Pro dealer to improve your Air Quality.

 Interested in HAVEN?